Female Peronist Party: Work

+expenditures, designing written budgets, and controlling every peso".
+In line with the Catholic family values of Peronism, the PPF considered the husband to the head of family and allotted him the largest share of disposable income.
+According to economist Eduardo Elena, Peronist efforts paid off as even while controlling for inflation, the value of deposits and other savings accounts in increased in the Peronist era, and savings occurred even in times of negative real interest rates.

 Under PPF, Eva also ran the Ministries of Labour and Health, and successfully championed suffrage for women, with a law allowing all women to vote being passed in 1947.
-In 1949, women were gven the right to equal wages with men, and the new Peronist constitution gave women constitutional guarantees of equality in marriage, granting women equal authority over children.
+In 1949, women were given the right to equal wages with men, and the new Peronist constitution gave women constitutional guarantees of equality in marriage, granting women equal authority over children.
 In 1954, a year before Perón was overthrown by the military, the Peronist government also legalized divorce, with the Peronist divorce code strongly favoring female plaintiffs.

 Through the PPF's efforts, a large number of women were elected in 1951 to occupy legislative positions: 23 national deputies, the largest number in the western hemisphere, 6 national senators, and 80 in provincial legislators.
 In the same year the PPF had 500 thousand members and over 3000 basic units.
+The Female Peronist Party proved effective in organizing grassroots support for Perón, and it organised a "national census of women Peronists", where Eva designated census delegates across Argentina, which would in turn designate their own sub-delegates.
+These delegates and sub-delegates assisted women in processing their voting papers and detect Peronist sympathies.
+Eva's mobilization of women for Perón within the PPF was vital for Perón's re-election, and he called the party "so perfect and so complete that in the Argentine political arena, in all our civic tradition, there has never been a more disciplined, virtuous, moral and patriotic force than this group".

 Eva Peron's Death and Disbanding

 Following Eva's death in 1952, the party began losing strength and her husband Juan Perón followed her as president of the women's branch.
 Soon after, Perón gave up the presidency and gave it to congresswoman Delia Parodi.
 Like every other Perónist organization, it was disbanded by the military junta in 1955, after they overthrew Juan Perón on September 19, 1955 during the Revolución Libertadora.

+In 1973, the Montoneros, main representatives of Revolutionary Peronism, created their own female branch based on the Female Peronist Party, Agrupación Evita.
+However, Agrupación Evita did not advance any kind of feminist cause, as Montoneros instead "insisted on heterosexuality and motherhood even in situations with the looming threat of imprisonment and an overall air of an uncertain future" and advanced explicit social conservatism, decrying abortion and birth control.
+Political scientist Susanne Meachem argues that the Montoneros' views on women "were as reactionary as those of the ultra-right – a discourse of monogamy, orthodox politics and customs".